gethinode/docs/content/en/docs/latest/advanced-settings/module-development.md

 ### Styles

 Modules should define a single entrypoint for their stylesheets in `assets/scss/{MODULE}`, replacing `{MODULE}` with the name of the module **without** the `mod-` prefix.
-Even if the module uses plain <abbr title="Cascading Stylesheet">CSS</abbr> files, the entrypoint should have the `.scss` extension to ensure the file is transpiled correctly.
+Even if the module uses plain {{< abbr CSS >}} files, the entrypoint should have the `.scss` extension to ensure the file is transpiled correctly.
 The additional source files should be mounted into `assets/scss/modules/{MODULE}/`.
 You can set the value `showSCSS` to `true` in the `debugging` section of the site's parameters to show which files are processed in which order.

 ### Scripts